Iraneus/betamedneed/_services/tests.md

 layout: service
 ---

-Book an appointment with **medical laboratories** or send samples for diagnostic tests.
+Find and book an appointment with **medical laboratories** or send samples for diagnostic tests.

 ![Medical Diagnoses](/images/illustrations/diagnoses.jpg)